Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 ![wiring_engineer_pa-09.jpg](/guides/wiring/wiring_engineer_pa-09.jpg =50%x){.align-right}Most Duet 3 expansion boards use the same connectors as the main boards.
 The exception to this is the [Duet 3 Toolboard 1LC](/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC), which uses JST-PH and JST-ZH connectors to keep the size of the board as small as possible.

 The JST-PH connectors can be crimped using a manual tool such as Engineer PA-09, or pre-crimped connectors are available from electrical retailers.
+The Iwiss SN-2549 ratchet cripping tool claims to be compatible with JST PH crimp pins and all other pin connectors currently use by Duets except JST ZH.

 The JST-ZH connectors (used for CAN and 1LC v1.0 headers) are difficult to crimp because they are so small, so Duet3D supply pre-terminated connectors.
 You can connect longer wires to them by hand soldering or using small size (white) solder sleeves.
 They can be manually crimped with Engineer PA-09, good eyesight and a steady hand.